Sascha8a/BetterGTMPWiki/docs/API_Server.md

 ```

-'''Remember''' that if you're not in any vehicle, the vehicle doesn't exist or is empty, this function '''will not return''' anything.
+Remember that if you're not in any vehicle, the vehicle doesn't exist or is empty, this function will not return anything.

 ## GetVehicleValidMods